KayEss/mkschroot/README.md

 A simple script for making schroot environments from a JSON configuration file

 This first version isn't so smart.
 It assumes that you're using a 64 bit host machine, and doesn't check that you're on Debian as it should (it only uses `debootstrap` to build the chroot environment).
 It's probably also highly Ubuntu specific right now.
+To add to the fun it's not been very thoroughly tested yet either.

 To use it you must install a couple of things: